-Think of a picture-perfect white timber country hall, yet only metres from the vibrant delights of James Street and the entertainment precinct of Brunswick Street.
+Think of a picture-perfect white timber country hall, yet only metres from the vibrant delights of James Street and the hip bars of Brunswick Street.
 The original heavy polished timber floorboards have been lovingly restored.
 Huge timber sash windows flood the hall in natural light.
 Bordering a park, Loyal Hope features views to a mature heritage listed fig tree and the stunning stone façade of St Patricks Church (circa 1882).
 A gorgeous landscaped courtyard will soon complete this transformation by the team behind Lightspace and Prospect Studios.

 The Loyal Hope of the Valley Lodge was constructed in 1923 for the Queensland branch of the Manchester Unity Independent Order of Oddfellows Friendly Society.